ianfhunter/ianfhunter.github.io/script/README.md

 ## Checking differences

-⚠️ By default, the script will check if the file was edited by **checking the number of line** and with the name of the metadata (without date/title).
-If the line is exactly the same, the file will be not converted.
-New line, blank line, line escape (`\`) and comment **are removed** in this checking.

-So, to force update to a single file you can :
+The script will convert all file with `share:true` and check if the contents are differents with the version in `_notes`.
+The only things that are ignored is the contents of the metadata.
+If you want absolutely change the metadata you can:
+-
 - Use `share --file <filepath>` directly
 - Use `--u` to force update all file
 - Continue to work on the file before pushing it.
 - Add a newline with `$~$` or `<br>` (it will be not converted and displayed on page / obsidian so...)
 - Manually delete the file
-- Add or edit the metadata (unless `date`/`title`/`created`).
+- Add or edit the metadata keys (unless `date`/`title`/`created`).

 ## Options
 ### Share all